Apply for Audiology Assistants Certification (C-AA)

-- Submit your online application for the C-AA and pay the initial certification fee of $249.
+- Submit your application for the C-AA and pay the initial certification fee of $249.

 official transcripts, certificates of completion, and/or military documents to ASHA within 60 days of submitting your application.

-- You’ll be given a test ID to register for the
+- You’ll be given an Exam Eligibility ID to register for the

 Assistants Certification Exam if your application, documents, and transcripts are approved.

-- Once you have your test ID, you have 365 days to register and take the exam.
+- Once you have your Exam Eligibility ID, you have 365 days to register and take the exam.

 - Your exam score will automatically be sent to ASHA for review, and you'll be notified if audiology assistant certification will be awarded.
-If a passing exam score was not achieved, you'll be eligible to retest up to two times (within one year of approval to test).
+If a passing exam score was not achieved, you'll be eligible to retest up to two times by paying the retest fee (within one year of approval to test).

 You passed the exam—congratulations, you'll be awarded the C-AA!
 Your ASHA affiliate card and award letter will be arriving soon.
 You may now use C-AA after your signature.